 A left on Central, however, revealed several small stores on both sides of a quiet, dark street with facile access to parking.
 Perfect for a getaway vehicle.
 And then it caught my eye–an ethnic grocery store with a solitary wide-angle security camera.
 Surprising even myself, I blurted out, “Got you!”

 The owners of the store were recent immigrants who barely spoke English.
 Although engrossed in a brisk business, they politely made time for me.

 “I need your help.”

-Over the years, I have learned most people will respond to a sincere request for assistance and these hard working immigrants were no exception.
+Over the years, I have learned most people will respond to a sincere request for assistance and these hard-working immigrants were no exception.
 Especially, when they found out I wasn’t the police.

 The sight was impressive–in the back office of the modest store was a video surveillance system which rivaled that of any command post I had ever seen.
 The owner’s wife proudly pointed to an oversized TV screen with real time monitoring of a series of cameras within and without the store.
 I apologized saying I wasn’t interested in what was happening in the dairy section.
 Instead, I pointed to the outdoor camera screen and asked them to rewind it to 8:30 pm the evening of January 12 (not the real date).
-We waited several minutes before the gunman came into view.
+We waited several minutes before the perpetrator came into view.

 Like a scene from the movie, Minority Report (Tom Cruise), the hooded gunman walked under the store, inexplicably looked up at the camera (it was not our client) and, swinging the bag of goodies back and forth, hurried to a getaway vehicle whose license plate clearly reflected the alpha-numeric combination.
-I didn’t mean to hug the owners (pre-COVID-19) but I was happy.
+I didn’t mean to hug the owners (pre-COVID-19) but I was ecstatic.

 Before getting too carried away, I asked them, “have the police seen this?”